heeat/Org-Inventory/docs/guide.md

 3. **Plugin Not Found**
    - Verify the plugin is correctly installed with `sf plugins`
-   - Try reinstalling with `sf plugins link .`
+   - Try reinstalling with `sf plugins install @heeat/plugin-org-inventory`

 ## Development